 - a weighted vote – some views carry more weight than others,

-Accountable and consulted relationship can be tricky
+The connection between the accountable and consulted roles can be tricky to manage.

 Do you even need a decision-making committee?

 Most people assume you always need a committee to make big decisions.
 But there are many cases where you don’t.
 Committees have their uses.
 But there are other ways to make decisions.
 Other, newer ways of running projects which greatly speed up marketing decision-making.

 The most common is to use an agile approach to running projects.

 This approach first came up with major IT projects (where decision making is often slow) to make decision-making faster.

 The principle is you break big decisions into smaller tasks.
 Smaller accountable teams make the decisions on these smaller tasks.

 By making it smaller, you get faster decisions.
 You get more momentum behind the process.
 No waiting for one big decision.
 Instead, a series of rapid and small decisions.

 These small mini-projects within the overall big project are called sprints.
 Small expert teams with one empowered decision-maker (called the product owner) focus on delivering a specific outcome in a short 1-2 week burst of activity.